 There's a lot to love about the latest culinary trends, which deliver impressive versatility while also allowing us to dine in a more sustainable manner.
 If anticipated 2020 culinary trends are any indication, the industry is moving in an exciting and decidedly positive direction.

 Interested in earning your culinary degree?
-Johnson & Wales College of Online Education offers a wide array of culinary degree programs, including a bachelor's degree in culinary arts & food service management.
+Johnson & Wales University offers a wide array of culinary degree programs, including a bachelor's degree in culinary arts & food service management.
 Complete the "Request Info" form on this page, call 855-JWU-1881, or email [email protected] to learn more.